jw2856/CarND-Vehicle-Detection/writeup.md

 HOG stands for Histogram of Oriented Gradients, and is a porcine way of saying that it lets us extract a directional gradient of each pixel.
 The algorithm calculates the gradient of each pixel and its surrounding pixels, and then returns a histogram that corresponds to the sum of the gradient values in each direction.
 This results in an image that very roughly detects edges and shapes.

-Here are some examples of HOG features extracted for randomly sampled cars and not cars taken from the dataset, using different color spaces and channels:
+Here are some examples of HOG features extracted for randomly sampled cars and not cars taken from the dataset, using orient=9, pix_per_cell=8, and cell_per_block=2, in different color spaces and channels:

 *HSV Channel 1*